mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
 - High river levels may lead to flooding.

-Flooding of low lying land and roads is expected to continue today, 17 December 2025, especially in the Lechlade area.
-The forecast is for a dry morning before persistent rain moves in this afternoon, 17 December 2025.
-Rain is expected to continue overnight.
+Flooding of low lying land and roads is expected to continue tonight, 17 December 2025, especially in the Lechlade area.
+Heavy overnight rain is forecast tonight, 17 December 2025, with further heavy rain forecast on 18 December 2025.
 River levels are currently high but stable.
-River levels may rise further to recent rainfall over the coming days.
+River levels may rise further due to recent rainfall over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 17 December 2025 or as the situation changes.
+This message will be updated by 09:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: Tributaries on the Upper River Thames above Cricklade
 - High river levels this evening may lead to flooding.